slaghuis/flight_control/README.md

 ###	GenerateFilename
 Reads the current system date and time and generates a file name for use by the camera.
 The file name will be in the format YYMMDD_HHMM.jpg
-Tested: Simulator ready
+Tested: Flight ready

 ###	SavePicture
 Saves the current image published by the [camera node](https://github.com/slaghuis/camera_lite) to camera/image to a file.
 Improvement:  Add a second input to specify the path where the file must be saved.
-Tested: Simulator ready
+Tested: Flight ready

 ####	LoadMap
 Calls the simple service of the [map server](https://github.com/slaghuis/navigation_lite) to load a map, replacing the current map im memory.